Osteopathy smooth y Biodynamics

 Contributing factors

-Several factors may contribute to the onset of sciatica during pregnancyincluding:
+Several factors can contribute to the appearance of sciatica during pregnancyincluding:

 It is important to note that every pregnancy is unique, and not all women will experience sciatica.
 If you begin to feel symptoms of sciatica, such as pain radiating from your lower back down one leg.